Skip to main content

 Whatever the case may be, it’s important to get the care you need, when you need it.

 Want to avoid waiting rooms?
-Learn more about booking virtual visits, or call 1-844-211-7730 for more information.
+Learn more about virtual telehealth visits, or call a licensed insurance agent at 1-844-211-7730 for more information.

 For informational purposes only.
-This information is compiled by UnitedHealthcare and does not diagnose problems or recommend specific treatment.
+This information is compiled by UnitedHealthcare, and/or one of its affiliates, and does not diagnose problems or recommend specific treatment.
 Services and medical technologies referenced herein may not be covered under your plan.
 Please consult directly with your primary care physician if you need medical advice.

-U.S. Department of Health and Human Services.
-“Telehealth and privacy for patients.”
-June 29, 2022.
+1. U.S. Department of Health and Human Services.
+“How do I protect my data and privacy?”
+February 29, 2024.
 Retrieved from https://telehealth.hhs.gov/patients/telehealth-privacy-for-patients#privacy-during-your-appointment

 Visit the Optum Store to make the most of your FSA/HSA account